CIDRAM/CIDRAM/_docs/readme.en.md

 ### 5. <a name="SECTION5"></a>FILES INCLUDED IN THIS PACKAGE

-The following is a list of all of the files that should have been included in the archived copy of this script when you downloaded it, along with a short description of the purpose of these files.
+The following is a list of all of the files that should have been included in the archived copy of this script when you downloaded it, any files that may be potentially created as a result of your using this script, along with a short description of what all these files are for.

+This information applies to the most recent v1 release, and mightn't be so relevant for other versions or releases.

 File | Description
 ----|----